skihumba/repo_web_scrape/README.md

 # repo_web_scrape

-### Script that scrapes data from a repository using beautifulsoup and requests and then saves the data into a csv file
+### Script that extrats data from a repository using beautifulsoup and requests and then saves the data into a csv file